torrilab/DCI-Project/README.md

 # DCI-Project
 Deep Convection Initiation Project

+**Figures**
+Some code used for plotting main figures for final paper.

 **Tracking Algorithms**

 _eulerian_CL_tracking.ipynb_
 Uses local max algorithm applied at each z-level applied across y-slices to find convergence line based on "convergence threshold".
 This threshold is dependent on data and should be tested by the researcher.